chen7david/koa-example-project/README.md

    ├── models
    └── routes
 ```
-6. In your package.json file replace the "test" line with <code>"dev":"nodemon ./src/index.js"</code> to your scripts sections
+6. In your package.json file replace the "test" line with <code>"dev":"nodemon ./src/index.js"</code> in the scripts section
 7. Copy paste the following lines of code to your ./src/index.js file

 ```js